eliasm12/WebTester/Readme.md

 * `aws-region` the AWS region where you want to launch the infrastructure

 * `management-ip`  you public ip address subnets , to allow SSH and HTTP Connection from them

-* `ami-id` go to the AWS console, and get the AMI ID you want for the specific region you are using

 ### Terraform